QuantumAlchemist03/ai-chat-categorizer-japeto/README.md

 ### 🔒 License & Usage

-> **This project is confidential and intended for internal use by Japeto Ltd. Not licensed for external or public distribution.**
+> **This project is confidential and intended for internal use by Japeto Ltd and Alif Sathar.
+Not licensed for external or public distribution.**

 ---